mac999/LLM-RAG-Agent-Tutorial/README.md

 - Mustafa Degerli, Bilkent University, 2014, Software Processes and Software Development Process Models
 - [NVIDIA cuda programming, open source and AI](https://www.slideshare.net/slideshow/nvidia-cuda-programming-open-source-and-ai/270372806?from_search=6)

-# License
-This repository is licensed under the MIT License.
-You are free to use, modify, and distribute the code for personal or commercial projects.

-# Author
-laputa99999@gmail.com

 # Collaboration & Research

 This repository is part of my ongoing work on AI, LLMs, and Transformer-based architectures.